WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 1. Launch Wasabi, and open your wallet with the coins that you want to join.
 Notice that it is not yet possible to CoinJoin from a hardware wallet, the keys must be "hot" on your computer.
-Then open the `CoinJoin` tab in the tab or the right side menu.
+Then open the `CoinJoin` tab from the right side menu.

 ![](/CoinJoin.png)